Ahe4d/blockland-20-mac/README.md

 # Blockland v20 for Mac
 A native Mac version of Blockland v20.

-## Running
+## Getting Started
-Place the files anywhere and run `run.command` if you want to play the game, `dedicated.command` or `dedicatedLAN.command` for hosting online or LAN games without running a client.
+Place the Blockland v20 foldre anywhere and run `run.command` if you want to play the game, `dedicated.command` or `dedicatedLAN.command` for hosting dedicated servers in either online or LAN mode.

 ***